Dr-Amar/Galena-Geochemistry-ML-Metallogenic-Discrimination/README.md

 ```

+---

+## Reproducibility

+All Jupyter notebooks provided in the `notebooks/` directory are designed to be
+**fully reproducible**, subject to data availability and computational environment.
+Each notebook corresponds to a specific machine-learning model described in the
+manuscript.

+---

 ## Citation

 Formal citation details (DOI, volume, issue, and page numbers) will be added once
-The article is published online.
+the article is published online.

 Until then, if you use this repository, please cite the corresponding journal
 article as: